romanzy313/ts-duplex/README.md

 });
 ```

-And now create a client `./client.ts`:
+And now create a client. `client.ts`:

 ```ts
 import { WebSocketClient } from 'ts-duplex/WebSocketClient';